 Unfortunately, it can be difficult to combat youth drug culture and media influence.
 There are many different techniques for teaching students about the dangers of drug use, and perhaps one of the greatest opportunities is making it relevant to their own lives.
 By using local news stories and expert guest speakers from your area, you may be able to make a bigger impact.
 When students can learn through a more hands-on, relevant approach, they may heed your warnings more carefully.

 This guide will offer advice on using local news and experts to provide current, relevant drug education to students at all levels.
 Bear in mind that you may need to first consult administration before implementing certain lesson plans or bringing in speakers based on current drug education standards within your school or district.
-And who knows — if you make a strong enough case, you may be able to help influence new, more effective curriculum for the future!
+And who knows — if you make a strong enough case, you may be able to help influence a new, more effective curriculum for the future!

 It’s certainly important to make the point to your students that drug abuse is a country-wide issue, but sometimes such a broad idea can make the implications difficult to grasp.
-For example, noting that over 2 million people abuse opioids in the United States illustrates a major problem, but some kids may simply assume that major cities make up most of that percentage — which may make it seemingly irrelevant if you live in a smaller town or suburb.
+For example, noting that over 2 million people abuse opioids in the United States illustrate a major problem, but some kids may simply assume that major cities make up most of that percentage — which may make it seem irrelevant if you live in a smaller town or suburb.
 It’s important for them to see how it truly impacts the world they live in each and every day.

 You can start with a web search to find local drug abuse news stories.
 It doesn’t have to be about large-scale busts or an epidemic in your area; it can be as simple as a profile piece about a local recovering addict who’s recently achieved sobriety.
 If you’re having trouble finding stories on your own, consider reaching out to a local news station or newspaper.
 Often, reporters who cover local crime or human interest pieces will be able to offer insight or direct you where to find the most up-to-date information for your area.

 Local law enforcement is another excellent resource for information on local drug use.
-If your school has a resource officer onsite, he or she is a great place to start.
+If your school has a resource officer on site, he or she is a great place to start.
 Otherwise, you can stop by a nearby police department to inquire about who to speak with.
 Make sure to mention you’re an educator — you may even want to bring along your school ID — so they realize you aren’t looking for a media specialist.
 There may be divisions or individual officers who specialize in youth outreach that will have all the information you need on-hand.

 Try to tailor the information you gather to your particular audience.
 If you’re teaching at an elementary level, for instance, it might be too intense to cover how many overdoses the local hospital sees each year.
 Instead, stick with more general facts — like the estimated percentage of your area that suffers from a substance use disorder — that demonstrate the risks without potentially traumatizing the children.
 It is possible to express the dangers of drugs without resorting to fear tactics, which have actually been shown to be ineffective and in some cases, actually counter-productive.